microsoft/playwright/docs/src/docker.md

 - `:v%%VERSION%%` - Playwright v%%VERSION%% release docker image based on Ubuntu 22.04 LTS (Jammy Jellyfish).
 - `:v%%VERSION%%-jammy` - Playwright v%%VERSION%% release docker image based on Ubuntu 22.04 LTS (Jammy Jellyfish).
 - `:v%%VERSION%%-focal` - Playwright v%%VERSION%% release docker image based on Ubuntu 20.04 LTS (Focal Fossa).
-- `:sha-XXXXXXX` - docker image for every commit that changed docker files or browsers, marked with a [short sha](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#Short-SHA-1) (first 7 digits of the SHA commit).

 :::note
 It is recommended to always pin your Docker image to a specific version if possible.
 If the Playwright version in your Docker image does not match the version in your project/tests, Playwright will be unable to locate browser executables.